 You won't need to use a separate tool to check your keywords.
 Instead, you'll get audit results and opportunities every week!

 Detailed SEO Reports with SiteGuru

 The features I just mentioned will set you up when you start optimizing your website.
 But, as you grow, you'll want to audit even more aspects, including:

 - Google Analytics tracking

 You don't have to get these reports immediately.
 But SiteGuru will provide them as soon as you're ready.
 From checking if every page on your website is tracked by Google Analytics to future-proofing your internal linking strategy, SiteGuru keeps an eye on everything.

 SiteGuru offers three plans with nearly identical features.
 The main difference is the number of websites you want to connect to:

-If you own one business, I'd recommend using the Starter plan.
+If you own one business, I'd recommend the Small plan.
 You'll get support, weekly audits, and unlimited users.
 But if you own a few businesses or run an agency, go with Medium or Agency.
 You can save 20% with the annual subscription.

 With the Agency plan, you get priority support and white-label reports.
 You can invite your clients to work with you, or don't bother telling them that you use SiteGuru for their website audits.
 It's up to you!